Mona400/Problem-Solving-Training/level-2/README.md

 [[phase-2-2](/level-2/codeforces/phase-2-2)],
 [[phase-2-3](/level-2/codeforces/phase-2-3)],
 [[phase-2-4](/level-2/codeforces/phase-2-4)],
-each sheet of them contains B-Div2 problems and divided into (Data Structure - Mathematics - String - Greedy - Brute Force).
+each phase of them contains B-Div2 problems and divided into (Data Structure - Mathematics - String - Greedy - Brute Force).
 These phases were ordered based on the problem difficulty and grouped by the problem topic.
-Finally, each sheet contains ~120 problems.
+Finally, each phase contains ~120 problems.
 [[div3-div4-contests](/level-2/codeforces/div3-div4-contests)] that focus on div3 + div4 contests (easy contests) and contains ~85 contests, and
 [[educational-contests](/level-2/codeforces/educational-contests)], that focus on educational-contests (medium contests) and contains ~125 contests.